-Compare Life Insurance Quotes
+Find Cheap Life Insurance Quotes in Your Area

-What is Burial Insurance?
+What is burial insurance?

-Depending on your health and insurer, you may have up to three options for how you can pay for final expense insurance:
+Depending on your health and insurer, you may have up to three options for how you can pay for final-expense insurance:

-- Lump sum - Particularly unhealthy insurance shoppers may be required to make a lump sum premium payment for burial insurance.
+- Lump sum: Particularly unhealthy insurance shoppers may be required to make a lump sum premium payment for burial insurance.
 However, this can also be a helpful option if you're concerned about keeping track of payments each month and is sometimes when favored when children buy coverage for their parents.
 Since there's only one premium payment, coverage can't lapse later when your family needs the policy in place.

-- Fixed period - This option is typically preferred if you're currently working and have additional income to pay premiums, but are concerned about your ability to cover payments after retirement.
+- Fixed period: This option is typically preferred if you're currently working and have additional income to pay premiums, but are concerned about your ability to cover payments after retirement.
 You essentially pay higher rates for permanent coverage over a period of 10 or 20 years, then the policy is locked in for your lifetime.

-- Periodically (monthly or annually) - Making regular payments for your lifetime means each premium payment will be lower but you may pay a higher total amount, depending on how long you live.
+- Periodically (monthly or annually): Making regular payments for your lifetime means each premium payment will be lower but you may pay a higher total amount, depending on how long you live.
 It also opens up the possibility of coverage lapsing if you forget to make a payment later on.

-Whether you actually need final expense life insurance is entirely dependent on your current financial situation and objectives.
+Whether you actually need final expense life insurance depends on your current financial situation and objectives.
 The first question to ask in this process is whether it would take you less than 10 years to save $10,000.
 Funerals typically cost around $10,000 and seniors can typically find term life insurance policies that provide at least 10 years of coverage.
 Given term life insurance policies are cheaper than the cost of burial insurance, we would recommend buying term coverage and saving if this is an option.

 The next step is determining what life insurance policies you qualify for.
 The more underwriting during the application process, the lower the rates you'll typically receive.
-Assuming you want permanent coverage and are just interested in a death benefit to pay your beneficiaries, you have a few options for final expense insurance:
+Assuming you want permanent coverage and are just interested in a death benefit to pay your beneficiaries, you have a few options for final-expense insurance:

 |Underwriting||Health questions and medical exam||Health questions, no medical exam||Health questions, no medical exam||None|

-|Maximum Death Benefit||Over $1 million||Usually less than $100,000||Usually less than $250,000||Usually less than $25,000|
+|Maximum death benefit||Over $1 million||Usually less than $100,000||Usually less than $250,000||Usually less than $25,000|

-|Waiting Period||None||None||None||2 – 3 years|
+|Waiting period||None||None||None||2 – 3 years|

-If you're a relatively health senior, you'll likely qualify for guaranteed universal life insurance.
+If you're a relatively healthy senior, you'll likely qualify for guaranteed universal life insurance.
 This is essentially a term life insurance policy that lasts until you're 121, or a particular age specified in the policy document.
 Since you can choose how much coverage you need and there's a short medical exam, a guaranteed universal life insurance policy will be your cheapest option for covering funeral expenses.
 It also has the benefit of offering much higher death benefits if you have a mortgage or other financial obligation to cover.